 Appropriations for the National Park Service shall be available for the purchase of not to exceed 301 passenger motor vehicles, of which 273 shall be for replacement only, including not to exceed 226 for police-type use, 10 buses, and 8 ambulances: Provided, That none of the funds appropriated to the National Park Service may be used to process any grant or contract documents which do not include the text of 18 U.S.C.
-1913: Provided further, That Reports. none of the funds appropriated to the National Park Service may be used to implement an agreement for the redevelopment of the southern end of Ellis Island until such agreement has been sub-mitted to the Congress and shall not be implemented prior to the expiration of 30 calendar days (not including any day in which either House of Congress is not in session because of adjournment of more than 3 calendar days to a day certain) from the receipt by the Speaker of the House of Representatives and the President of the Senate of a full and comprehensive report on the development of the southern end of Ellis Island, including the facts and circumstances relied upon in support of the proposed project.
+1913: Provided further, That none of the funds appropriated to the National Park Service may be used to implement an agreement for the redevelopment of the southern end of Ellis Island until such agreement has been submitted to the Congress and shall not be implemented prior to the expiration of 30 calendar days (not including any day in which either House of Congress is not in session because of adjournment of more than 3 calendar days to a day certain) from the receipt by the Speaker of the House of Representatives and the President of the Senate of a full and comprehensive report on the development of the southern end of Ellis Island, including the facts and circumstances relied upon in support of the proposed project.

-None of the funds in this Act may be spent by the National Park Service for activities taken in direct response to the United
+None of the funds in this Act may be spent by the National Park Service for activities taken in direct response to the United Nations Biodiversity Convention.

-Nations Biodiversity Convention.
-The National Park Service may distribute to operating units based on the safety record of each unit the costs of programs designed to improve workplace and employee safety, and to encour-age employees receiving workers' compensation benefits pursuant to chapter 81 of title 5, United States Code, to return to appropriate provide the safety and the safety able. positions for which they are medically able.
+The National Park Service may distribute to operating units based on the safety record of each unit the costs of programs designed to improve workplace and employee safety, and to encourage employees receiving workers' compensation benefits pursuant to chapter 81 of title 5, United States Code, to return to appropriate positions for which they are medically able.

-positions for which they are medically able.
-Notwithstanding any other provision of law, in fiscal year 2003 and thereafter, sums provided to the National Park Service by private entities for utility services shall be credited to the appro-priate account and remain available until expended: Provided, That heretofore and hereafter, in carrying out the work under reimburs-able agreements with any State, local or tribal government, the National Park Service may, without regard to 31 U.S.C.
-1341 or any other provision of law or regulation, record obligations against accounts receivable from such entities and shall credit amounts accounts receivable from such entities, and shall credit amounts received from such entities to the appropriate account, such credit to occur within 90 days of the date of the original request by the National Park Service for payment.
+Notwithstanding any other provision of law, in fiscal year 2003 16 USC 1h. and thereafter, sums provided to the National Park Service by and thereafter, sums provided to the National Fark Service by private entities for utility services shall be credited to the appro-priate account and remain available until expended: Provided, That 16 USC 1i. heretofore and hereafter, in carrying out the work under reimburs-able agreements with any State, local or tribal government, the National Park Service may, without regard to 31 U.S.C.
+1341 or any other provision of law or regulation, record obligations against accounts receivable from such entities, and shall credit amounts received from such entities to the appropriate account, such credit to occur within 90 days of the date of the original request by the National Park Service for payment.